-Welcome to the University of Washington Concrete Canoe Website!
-We are a student run group associated with the University of Washington Civil and Environmental Engineering Department and the American Society of Civil Engineers.
-Each year, we design, construct and race a concrete canoe, competing against other colleges in a variety of categories.
-If you're a student looking to join us, send us an email at uwconcretecanoe(at)gmail(dot)com or stop by one of our meetings listed on our events page.
-If you are an individual or part of a company looking to support us, visit our "Donations" page to help!
+The University of Washington Concrete Canoe team is a student organization associated with the University of Washington Civil and Environmental Engineering Department and the American Society of Civil Engineers.
+Each year, the UW Concrete Canoe Team designs, constructs, and races a canoe made primarily of concrete, competing against teams from other schools at the regional and national level.
+If you’re a student looking to join us, send us an email at firstname.lastname@example.org or stop by one of our meetings listed on our events page.
+If you are an individual or part of a company looking to support us, visit our Donate page to help!

 A concrete canoe is exactly what it sounds like – a canoe made out of concrete!
 The catch is that the canoe doesn’t just float due to displacement of water because our concrete is actually lighter than water!
 When the canoe is completely swamped with water, it still floats.
 This is the result of a combination of factors: The concrete used is entrained with air pockets and uses aggregates that are also lighter than water to decrease the density.
 Instead of the gravel used in typical concrete, different types of glass, plastic, and styrofoam are used as aggregate.
 We also use environmentally friendly replacements for cements and aggregates including slag and recycled glass beads.